November 17, 2022

-This can be an invaluable resource to prepare new pilots for real-world situations.
-This approach enables users to conduct hands-on flying while practicing radio communications phraseology in a controlled environment.
+It can be an invaluable resource to prepare new pilots for real-world situations and this approach enables users to conduct hands-on flying while practicing radio communications phraseology in a controlled environment.

 The simulator is easy to use, and external PC flight controls can be added.
 It also comes pre-loaded with several models of aircraft that are equipped with realistic flight characteristics.
 To enhance the experience, the operator can choose from a variety of scenarios, locations, and flight conditions.

 Many aviation enthusiasts use X-Plane to keep their skills sharp.